friedemannbartels/latex-pagelayout/README.md

 ![The pagelayout LaTeX class](doc/banner.svg)

-The pagelayout class enables you to layout pages declaratively using simple macros for pages, covers, grids, templates, text, and graphics to create graphic rich, perfectly typeset, and print ready PDFs.
+The pagelayout class enables you to design pages declaratively using simple macros for pages, covers, grids, templates, text, and graphics to create graphic rich, perfectly typeset, and print ready PDFs.

 The integration of [Inkscape](https://inkscape.org) allows your to create box shadows.
 Text shadows and SVG filters are ideas for future releases.